 “What I did 15-20 days after surgery, I made this pipe cleaner circle and tied it on to a cord on to a long stick and dragged it around and I made my cat grab it, and she learned how grab it with her paws and use her paws and move the toes differently , and she would grab it and run with it and roll to take it down.
 So I made a game out of it so she didn’t think that she didn’t have the claws.
 She didn’t even think about the fact that she didn’t have nails.”

-Said that a friend said to make sure you get a vet that skilled at it.
-“Oh yes that would be useful, your friend is absolutely right.
+Researcher asked if “Oh yes that would be useful, your friend is absolutely right.
 Let’s see here, I don’t normally do this, let’s go back 16 yrs to 2000, I’m literally going to poll my computer.
 Let’s go back to Jan 1st 2000, and we are going to pull just a front declaw.”

 Office manager says, “If this helps you at all, I have about 20 (declaws) per page and I’ve got 83 pages.
 (BIG LAUGH from manager) So let’s see, 2 times 80 is 160, just the past couple years.
 Let’s see what she has done this year.
 She has done at least 60 declaws so far this year.
 And that’s just the front declaw, not front and back, not declaws for us in house and other things.”